-We Deaf people are indeed delighted that hearing people are interested in learning about our language and culture as long as their primary purpose is to communicate with Deaf people.
+We Deaf people are always delighted that hearing people are interested in learning about our language and culture as long as their primary purpose is to communicate with Deaf people.
+Or, simply learn more about our language and culture.
 We are always happy that hearing people can talk with us in ASL (or other signed languages) as much as we've learned your written (and sometimes spoken) English (or other languages).

 Retrospection with a vigorous honesty is a good step.

 "Hearing friends ask me to perform certain words or phrases in BSL and it makes me uncomfortable, I will not enable parroting of this language without an understanding of the deaf community, I encourage people to learn properly, from a deaf teacher."
 [Ref]

-Refer a hearing person to Deaf resources, Deaf instructors, Deaf-run/Deaf-owned businesses, etc.
+Refer a hearing person to Deaf resources, Deaf instructors, Deaf-run/Deaf-owned businesses, organizations, services, and materials including websites.

-A common excuse is that it's okay for hearing teachers to teach sign language if there are not enough Deaf teachers.
-Do ask around, contact deaf organizations, recruit out of state.
+To find Deaf tutors and instructors, do ask around, contact deaf organizations, or recruit out of state.
 Contact Gallaudet University's Masters in Sign Language Education department and recruit.
 Would a hearing ASL teacher readily hand over their position to an available qualified Deaf instructor?

-Respect our language, culture, and Deaf people.
-Practice allyship; be aware of hearing privilege, tokenism, cultural appropriation, audism, etc.).
+Practice allyship; be aware of hearing privilege, tokenism, cultural appropriation, audism, etc.) and unpack them.

 Posted 2015, updated 2019.